-- Address may identify the device that requires this credential, either using an IP address, a host name, or a fully-qualified domain name.
+- d.
+Complete the remaining properties for the credential, and click Save. - Address may identify the device that requires this credential, either using an IP address, a host name, or a fully-qualified domain name.
 In cases where this isn't particularly meaningful (such as a Windows domain password), enter free text such as the domain name. - Name must be unique in context (for example, within the safe), and is typically used in query strings.
 For this reason, you may prefer to provide a custom, simpler name rather than use the one that is automatically generated.